 First of all, you would have to know how to make the paper in the first place.
 The big question here is why in the world would you want to make your own?
 Making your paper, it’s a tedious process that renders an awesome product.
 The homemade paper looks completely different than most types of paper that you’ll find in the store, and you can be assured that it will be unique in its own way.

 As much as I would love to go through the tedious process of making your own paper, that is for another day!
 The laminating process for homemade paper is much the same as laminating any other type of paper.

 The best way to ensure that this type of material is laminated properly is likely to be with a thermal laminator.
-The lamination process’s heat will ensure that the sheets are melded together properly so that no separations occur and the finished products are sealed.
+The lamination process’s heat will ensure that the sheets are properly melded together so no separations occur and the finished products are sealed.
 It is just that easy!
 Cold press laminator sheets may not properly stick to high fiber materials and often leave your end product looking less than great.

 Thermal laminators require laminating sheets or a laminating pouch.
 Turn on your laminator, put your homemade paper in the pouch or laminating sheets, and run it through the laminator.
 Cut an excess lamination from around the edges, and you’re done!